-All grades earned on study abroad/study away fall within the College's general policies on transfer credit.
 Study abroad/study away grades will be reviewed, translated, and certified by the Center for International Programs and will be recorded by the Registrar on the official Kalamazoo College transcript according to the Kalamazoo A, B, C grading system.
 Grades from study abroad/study away courses will not be counted in the student's Kalamazoo grade point average.
 To receive credit for a study abroad/study away course, students must earn a C or better according to the local grading scale.
 (Note: Courses taken as "pass/fail" on study abroad will not be transferred.)
 Credits will normally be listed on the Kalamazoo College transcript with the same academic rubric used at the foreign institution; for example, a class listed as a "History" course will be listed as a "History" course on the Kalamazoo transcript.
-A student who believes that, for instance, a course listed as "Art History" at a foreign institution should be listed as "History" on the Kalamazoo transcript should appeal to the Executive Director of the Center for International Programs and the Kalamazoo College Registrar.
-In consultation with the department affected and after examining a syllabus of the course completed abroad, the Executive Director and Registrar will determine how the course should be described on the transcript.